CNSLabs/agreements-data-standard/README.md

 ### 2. Variables

-Variables define typed inputs that can be referenced throughout the agreement:
+Variables define typed inputs that can be referenced throughout the agreement.
+The data standard supports both array-based and object-based variable formats:

+#### Array-Based Variables (Original Format)

 **Schema Definition:**